 - Delta Reserve for Business Credit Card

-The offers on the Delta Reserve® Credit Card from American Express and Platinum Delta SkyMiles® Credit Card are no longer available through this site.
+The offer on the Delta Reserve® Credit Card from American Express is no longer available through this site.
 You can see a full list of available cards in our marketplace.

-It's also possible to transfer points into SkyMiles from a number of different rewards programs such as Marriott Rewards and Diners, but the two that offer the best value are:
+It's also possible to transfer points into SkyMiles from a number of different rewards programs such as Marriott Rewards and Diners, but the only two offering genuine value are:

-- Starwood Preferred Guest – Transfer at 1:1 ratio and receive an additional 5,000 miles for every 20,000 points transferred.
+- Marriott Rewards – Transfer at 3:1 ratio and receive an additional 5,000 miles for every 60,000 points transferred.

 - American Express Membership Rewards – Transfer at a 1:1 ratio to SkyMiles